-CHN 290 Chinese Language and Culture through Application (4)
+CHN 290 Chinese Language and Culture through Application (4) KCC AA/AH 4 hours lecture per week

 Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100.
 Students must be native or bilingual speakers of Chinese and English or advanced level Chinese speaking students; and consent of instructor.